-After a night of drinking, the best mode of transportation to arrive safely at home; without harming anyone or being guilty of a DUI is usually a taxi or car driven by a designated (and therefore sober) driver.
-What about other modes of transportation, however?
+After a night of drinking, the best mode of transportation to arrive safely at home, without harming anyone or being guilty of a DUI, is usually a taxi or car driven by a designated (and therefore sober) driver.
+What about alternate transportation methods, however?
 Is it legal to ride a horse while intoxicated, or a lawnmower, or even a bicycle?
-The last item is the subject of much discussion in Arizona due to the concept of the “BUI,” or, bicycling under the influence.
+The last item is the subject of much discussion in Arizona due to the concept of the “BUI,” or bicycling under the influence.

 Other DUI Facts

 While a drunk partygoer may be immune from receiving a DUI on a bicycle, other choices do not guarantee the same immunity.
 What many individuals do not know is that even sleeping inside of a car while intoxicated may land the “driver” in jail facing DUI charges.
 This is because Arizona law requires that a driver be controlling a vehicle.
 Even if an intoxicated driver has no intent to move his or her car, if the facts of a situation could potentially allow the drunk individual to operate the vehicle, he or she may be guilty of a DUI.

 Operating any motorized vehicle, from a lawn mower to a horse-drawn carriage, under the influence of alcohol can carry with it serious consequences under a state’s DUI laws as these can cause serious injury and damage at the hands of a reckless driver.
 No one should face the uncertainty of the legal system alone, especially if a drunk driver is trying to skirt the law by the use of a technicality.
 If someone operating any type of motor vehicle hits you, contact the professionals at the Thompson Law Firm, PLLC to discuss your options under Arizona law.